ChristopherAndrewTopalian/SLua_Computer_Science/README.md

 Please Follow my GitHub page for updates :-)

-If you enjoy my apps and tutorials consider buying me a coffee at [paypal.me/keystonermarch](https://www.paypal.com/paypalme/keystonermarch)
+If you enjoy my apps and tutorials and want to buy me a coffee you can use [paypal.me/keystonermarch](https://www.paypal.com/paypalme/keystonermarch)

 ---